calwilee/LoLML/README.md

 > `inhibitors` (Nominal)

 Inhibitors protect the team's nexuses.
 This makes this structure a very strong feature to include in our model for a number of reasons.
 Firstly, a team cannot damage the enemy team's nexus without destroying at least one inhibitor.
 Therefore a team cannot win if they do not break an inhibitor.
 This fact alone makes this feature very strong.
 Secondly, breaking an inhibitor grants a team super minions, effectively forcing one opponent to clear these minions, leaving them stuck in their base for 5 minutes, until the inhibitor respawns.
 This gives the team a huge advantage in securing objectives, as they essentially will always have a numbers advantage.

+## Algorithm and Hyperparameters

+For this model, we chose to use a Random Forest classifier in order to train multiple decision trees on our data and reduce the risk of overfitting.